B Testing, User Testing, & Feature Integration (thumbnail).jpg

 • Balancing user experience with revenue goals: Certain revenue-generating features may not align with the best user experience, necessitating careful decision-making.

-• Competitive landscape: other companies could also be employing similar strategies to improve user engagement and drive revenue growth.
+• Competitive landscape: Other companies may also employ similar strategies to enhance user engagement and drive revenue growth.

 • User disruption: Introducing changes and new features through the iterative process may disrupt the user experience.
-Some users may encounter issues or changes they do not prefer, leading to potential dissatisfaction and negative feedback during the testing phases.
+Some users may encounter issues or changes they do not prefer, which can lead to potential dissatisfaction and negative feedback during the testing phases.

 Product goals